sd-owens/Parallel/README.md

-# Parallel
+# Parallel Programming

-Repo for my parallel programming projects in openMP, openCL, and CUDA.
+Repo for my parallel programming projects in linux with SIMD using openMP, openCL, and CUDA.